 What should people do if they are concerned?

 The risk of monkeypox is low to the UK public.
 Contact a sexual health clinic or NHS 111 if you need urgent advice.

-How can the virus be passed on and are we likely to see more cases?
+How can the virus be passed on?

-- touching monkeypox skin blisters or scabs
+- direct contact with monkeypox skin lesions or scabs

 What do people who are identified as close contacts need to do?

 Anyone identified as a close contact of an infected individual will be contacted by the relevant teams.
 If anyone is concerned they may have been in contact with someone displaying monkeypox symptoms, they should call NHS 111 if they need urgent advice.

 Who will be carrying out the contact tracing?

 The UK Health Security Agency is contacting any potential close contacts in the community.
 They are also working with the NHS to reach any healthcare contacts who have had close contact with the cases prior to confirmation of their infection, to assess them as necessary and provide advice.

 What is the incubation period (the time period between exposure to an infection and the appearance of the first symptoms) of monkeypox?